 - Use reusable water bottles and bladders – such as Nalgene BPA free plastic bottles or their Stainless Steel Version, NathanSports bottles & bladders and other durable, environment friendly bottles.

-- The Carry in Carry Out Policy does not just apply to the trails but also pertains to the parking lots and everywhere you visit.
+- The Carry in Carry Out Policy does not just apply to the trails but also pertains to the parking lots and everywhere you visit, even your local area.

 Leave No Trace Principles:

 All of these and much more can be found on the Leave No Trace Website.
 Below we will discuss some of these in more detail but please visit the Leave No Trace site to learn more about minimizing your impact.